 New paper in Psych Science examines age-related changes in navigation

-Congratulations to Shuying Yu for her new paper accepted to Psychological Science and her talk at the International Navigation Symposium!
+Congratulations to Shuying Yu for her new paper in Psychological Science and her talk at the International Navigation Symposium!

-Congratulations to Shuying Yu for her new paper accepted to Psychological Science, "Age related changes in spatial navigation are evident by midlife and differ by sex."
+Congratulations to Shuying Yu for her new paper featured in Psychological Science, "Age related changes in spatial navigation are evident by midlife and differ by sex."
 She presented a talk on her findings at the 2020 International Navigation Symposium on 10/7.

 Read more about her impressive work below: